Artemis and a massacre at the Tree of Life

 2018.11.01 | By Gregory Nagy

 §0.
 On October 27, 2018, eleven men and women were killed, and more were injured, at the Tree of Life Synagogue in the city of Pittsburgh.
 It was widely reported about the massacre that the man who had opened fire on his victims was at the same time shouting his hatred for Jews, and that this hate was fueled by anger over the help offered by members of Tree of Life to fellow humans—in this case, to those suffering from the misery of dispossession.
-It was also widely reported that the words disseminated on “social media platforms” by the indicted shooter showed his anger and hatred for immigrants and, by extension, for those who tried to help them.
+It was also widely reported that the words disseminated on “social media platforms” by the indicted shooter showed his anger and hatred toward immigrants and, by extension, toward those who tried to help them.
 What troubles me deeply, and I am hardly alone, is that these words of anger and hatred match closely the words of politicians who incite anger and hatred.
 What troubles me even more deeply, however, is that some public thinkers will try to rationalize such incitement by claiming that all politicians, “on both sides,” incite anger and hatred.
 I simply cannot live with myself if I do not speak up, right now, against this kind of rationalization.
 In speaking up, however, I will use words that are not mine: instead, they come from the ancient world of Greek civilization.
 Resounding in my heart are words crafted by the Athenian poet Aeschylus in conveying the essence of Artemis, the goddess who helps the helpless.

 §1.
 The time is early spring, 458 BCE.
 The place is Athens.
 The occasion is the Festival of Dionysus, god of theater.
 The drama is the Agamemnon, composed and directed by Aeschylus.
 State Poet of Athens.
 In modern editions of the drama, the relevant words about the goddess Artemis can be found in the context of lines 104–159 as originally sung and danced by an ensemble known in Greek as the khoros or ‘chorus’.
 In these lines, we read that Artemis is angry, very angry, at an act of evil.
 And she hates evil.
 She viscerally hates it.
 The goddess is angry that Agamemnon the king will kill his own daughter, Iphigeneia, by performing a perverted human sacrifice.
 And she hates this act of killing.